acanda/mobi-twitter-challenge/README.md

 ## Run

-Start everything with `docker-compose up -d`.
+Start everything with `docker-compose up -d --build`.
 You need access to the Mobi Docker registry.

 You can follow the logs of individual containers with `docker logs -f dtm-kafka-connect-service`.